Loan Repayment Program for Mental Health Professionals

 - must not have been made during residency or to cover costs incurred after completion of a graduate or professional education

-- must not be in default at the time of the physician’s application
+- must not be in default at the time of the application for enrollment

 - must not have an existing service obligation